 You must bring copies of your financial papers to the conference, like pay stubs, benefits information, list of monthly expenses, mortgage statement, proof of any rental income, property tax statements, income tax return, proposals to change your loan terms, and any information about attempts to work out a settlement before.
 Go to the conference even if you have not prepared.

-The Settlement Conference– Get to the court early because you may have to wait on a line to go through security.
+The Settlement Conference– Get to the court early because you may have to wait in a line to go through security.
 Listen for your name to be called.
 At the first settlement conference, if you have not filed an Answer, the court will explain that you have an additional 30 days to Answer the Summons and Complaint.
 You can use the free and easy online Foreclosure Answer DIY Form program to make your Answer.
 Or you can use a paper form.
-At the conference the court will give you an information packet containing an information sheet about Answering a Foreclosure Complaint, an Answer Form, an Affidavit of Service, a Consumer Bill of Rights, A Foreclosure Case Flow Chart, and a list of foreclosure resources.
+At the conference, the court will give you an information packet containing an information sheet about Answering a Foreclosure Complaint, an Answer Form, an Affidavit of Service, a Consumer Bill of Rights, A Foreclosure Case Flow Chart, and a list of foreclosure resources.

 If you and the plaintiff work out a settlement, it will be put in writing and signed by everyone and the case will be over.
 Read more about Settlements.
 If you don’t settle the case, you may get a new date to come back to court to continue the settlement conference.
 This may happen a few times.